Call for Concept Notes

-The United States Agency for International Development (USAID) launched the Development Innovation Ventures (DIV) for the years 2012 and 2013 on April 13, 2012 to provide funding of up to $100,000 for new project ideas and again $1 million to $15 million for scaling up of innovative ideas for several years.
+The United States Agency for International Development (USAID) launched the Development Innovation Ventures (DIV) to provide funding of up to $100,000 for new project ideas and again $1 million to $15 million for scaling up of innovative ideas for several years.
 Interestingly, USAID has opened this opportunity to NGOs from all countries around the world.
 Even if you are a small NGO based in a developing country or a huge organization leading several projects across different parts of the world, you are eligible to apply and win grants under DIV.

 DIV is accepting proposals for projects which offer innovative solutions to problems related to development.
 As this opportunity seeks to address different kinds of development challenges, you can submit proposals for any sector, whether it is livelihood development, agriculture, climate change, environment, democracy, human rights, peace and conflict etc. The problems or challenges existing in these sectors can be addressed innovatively by NGOs in their project areas and USAID would be more than willing to understand them, review your project ideas and fund them right from the start up.
 If your organization is already implementing innovative solutions to address development problems, then you can share them in your proposal and if USAID approves it, you can scale them to other project areas.